stuttgart-things/manage-filesystem/README.md

-# Ansible Role: manage-filesysten
+# stuttgart-things/manage-filesystem

-This ansible role can handle repartitioning (LVM) with filesystem resizing support.
+handle repartitioning (LVM) with filesystem resizing support.
 For example, you can simply expand the LVM after enlarging the vhd.
 The role automatically detects the LVM on the system.
 The partitions and the device id are also recognized automatically.

 ## Example playbooks to use this role